devhausleipzigacademy/ccl-lessons/intro/computer.md

 - What is a 2.2 GHz Dual Core Processor?
 - How much GB's of RAM does your computer have?
-- What are the differences between RAM and Hard Drives?
+- What are the differences between RAM and hard drives?
 - What is a **hardware driver**?
 - Which other computer components can you name?
-- What are the different methods that bytes can be send over a network?
 - Try to name as many different devices that are computers as possible.

+### Terminology

+- CPU
+- RAM
+- Motherboard
+- I/O
+- Bus
+- Volatile and persitent memory
+- Pointers